 assigned to each of the U.S. Media Markets.
 The

-term DMA Map and DMA were updated to ADMAP to reflect
+term DMA Map and Designated Market Area were updated to ADMAP

 The new acronym "ADMAP" stands for "Area Designated